7 lessons learned from successful supply chain digitalisation

 2. Holistic process redesign

-Probably the most important lesson about successful digitalisation is that it is not just adding new technology to old processes.
+Probably the most important lesson learned about successful digitalization is that it does not consist of laying new technologies on top of existing processes.
 It must start with processes, not technology.
-Many organisations make the mistake of adopting new tools without understanding their business goals.
+It is here where many organizations fall into the trap of adopting the latest tools without knowing what their business objectives are.
+Indeed, best practices underline a radical rethinking of supply chain operations:

 -